1. Fact: The key meeting to plan the French Revolution took place on a tennis court.

 2. Fiction: The French Revolution was an uprising of France’s poorest citizens.

 Contrary to the version of the French Revolution made famous in such works as Charles Dickens’ “A Tale of Two Cities,” France’s poorest population played a relatively small role in the rebellion.
 The leaders who emerged in 1789 to defy the king and form the National Assembly were professionals and intellectuals—lawyers, doctors, journalists and writers—and even some members of the nobility, including the Comte de Mirabeau, the Marquis de Condorcet and the Marquis de Lafayette (hero of the American Revolution).
-The crowds who stormed the Bastille were largely made up of craftspeople and salesmen, and most of the militant “sans-culottes” (their name comes from the long trousers they wore instead of the silk knee breeches favored by the nobility), who claimed to act on behalf of the poorer classes, were merchants, artisans and clerks.
+The crowds who stormed the Bastille were largely made up of craftspeople and salesmen, and most of the militant “sans-culottes" (meaning "without pants") who claimed to act on behalf of the poorer classes, were merchants, artisans and clerks.